asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 >  `W m[1] → 1` ─rf→ `R m[1] → 1` ─hb→ `W m[0] → 1` ─rf→ `R m[0] → 1`

-Moreover, we have made very few requirements of ─sc→.
+Moreover, we have made very few requirements of ─mo→.
 We could ask that it is total on all atomic events, which would require atomic events to be sequentially consistent.
 For example, in the program:
 ```